Sakura-gh/BPlusTree/readme.md

 This template class `BPlusTree.h` implemented most functions of bplustree.
 It's suitable for any order and any data type.

-Now I have used `BPlusTree.h` to Implement function interface for minisql with file:
+Now I have used `BPlusTree.h` to Implement function interface for minisql with file management:

 - `IndexManager.h` and `IndexManager.cpp`：the interface for minisql
 - `BPlusTree.h`：implement the bplustree and store {key: value} in file named `./index/`